Control Pictures

 Control Pictures is a Unicode block containing characters for graphically representing the C0 control codes, and other control characters.
 Its block name in Unicode 1.0 was Pictures for Control Codes.

+Code points U+0000 NULL to U+0020 SPACE can be mapped onto their corresponding control picture by incrementing the code point by 0x2400.
+For example, the corresponding control picture for U+000A LINE FEED is 0x000A + 0x2400 = 0x240A (␊).

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Control Pictures block: